nicogon/wplogs/readme.md

 npm run start

-(processed may take a few seconds)
+(processing logs may take a few seconds)

 ##### important!
 logs are kept in memory, keep your log file size as minimum as possible